-The true story below represents the philosophy of our firm, and what motivates us every day to take a stand with our clients.
+The true story relayed here represents the philosophy of our firm, and what motivates us every day to take a stand with our clients.

 “We do it differently here,” said Amanda Farahany.
 “Our firm believes that if we turn over every stone, no matter how large, we will find the information we need to help our client fight her cause.
 Each person in our firm has a role in accomplishing that.”

-Amanda brought the case to the Barrett & Farahany team meeting.
+Amanda was speaking about a case she brought to the Barrett & Farahany team meeting.
 Amanda had a potential client with a difficult case.

-Partner Ben Barrett, with extensive experience in the courtroom, knows it may be tough to get the case to a jury.
-“What happened to her is wrong, but I don't think a judge will allow it.”
+Founding Partner Ben Barrett, with extensive experience in the courtroom, knew it could be tough to get the case to a jury.
+He noted, “What happened to her is wrong, but I don't think a judge will allow it.”

-“We should take this case,” the team paralegal argues.
+“We should take this case,” the team paralegal argued.
 “One side has more power than the other, and the people with the power are abusing it.
 They are trying to sweep this problem under the rug.”
-Deciding to take another look, the litigation team splits up to research the law, gather the records, and investigate the facts.
-Farahany and Barrett agonize about the cost of taking a case like this, knowing that the client cannot pay.
-After soul-searching, they know they have to give their client a voice.
+Deciding to take another look, the litigation team split up to research the law, gather the records, and investigate the facts.
+Farahany and Barrett agonized about the cost of taking a case like this, knowing that the client could not pay.
+After soul-searching, they knew they had to give their client a voice.

-Barrett & Farahany files a lawsuit and immediately the firm is bombarded with threatening letters from the defendants who can well-afford multiple lawyers and numerous lengthy hearings.
-Not only that, but the defendants' attorneys threaten severe sanctions against Farahany and Barrett personally if they don't drop the case.
-The firm realizes that to continue means risking the loss of their firm as well as their personal assets.
-After knowing this, the client says she would understand if they quit.
-Caught between a rock and a hard place, the partners seek the advice of other lawyers who ultimately tell them to drop the case.
+Barrett & Farahany filed a lawsuit and immediately the firm was bombarded with threatening letters from the defendants who could well-afford multiple lawyers and numerous lengthy hearings.
+Not only that, but the defendants' attorneys threatened severe sanctions against Farahany and Barrett personally if they didn't drop the case.
+The firm realized that to continue meant risking the loss of their firm as well as their personal assets.
+After learning of this, the client said she would understand if they quit.
+Facing this dilemma, the partners sought the advice of other lawyers who ultimately told them to drop the case.

-When it seemed like all hope was lost, Barrett & Farahany discover that the lawyers for the corporation are actually helping the rapist.
-Despite the threats, there is no choice -- they know the right thing to do is to press on.
-Farahany and Barrett know it will be a battle to bring this issue to light, but they believe that through their work, corporations will be held accountable and forced to take steps to protect other employees.
+When it seemed like all hope was lost, Barrett & Farahany discovered that the lawyers for the corporation were actually helping the rapist.
+Despite the threats, there was no choice -- they knew the right thing to do was to press on.
+Farahany and Barrett knew it would be a battle to bring this issue to light, but they believed that through their work, corporations would be held accountable and forced to take steps to protect other employees.
 The firm's goal is to remedy the power imbalances between corporations and employees.
-In order to accomplish this mission, they will have to challenge the status quo.
+In order to accomplish this mission, they challenge the status quo.

-As the litigation team assembles, Barrett begins running focus groups, determining the issues in the case, learning what potential jurors think about the case, and developing the case plan accordingly.
-As the team gathers evidence, Barrett evaluates each piece and determines how to overcome the potential landmines in the case.
-Farahany and Barrett fly across the country to meet with top experts who give them further help while other members of the Barrett & Farahany team interview witnesses, take depositions, search court records, contact other lawyers, and read every bit of information available.
+As the litigation team assembled, Barrett began running focus groups, determining the issues in the case, learning what potential jurors think about the case, and developing the case plan accordingly.
+As the team gathered evidence, Barrett evaluated each piece and determined how to overcome the potential landmines in the case.
+Farahany and Barrett flew across the country to meet with top experts who gave them further help while other members of the Barrett & Farahany team interviewed witnesses, took depositions, searched court records, contacted other lawyers, and read every bit of information available.